docker-library/docs/eggdrop/content.md

 $ docker run -i -e NICK=FooBot -e SERVER=irc.freenode.net -v /path/to/eggdrop/files:/home/eggdrop/eggdrop/data -d eggdrop
 ```

-If you provide your own config file, specify it as the argument to the docker container:
+If you provide your own config file, place it in the data dir and specify it as the argument to the docker container:

 ```console
 $ docker run -i -v /path/to/eggdrop/files:/home/eggdrop/eggdrop/data -d eggdrop mybot.conf